 I will let them explain...
 All the photos were taken by Mark and Carlie.
-This is basically their ad, as it appeared on their website in May, 2016.
+This is basically their ad, as it appeared on their website in May, 2016 (some updates for 2019).
 We will pick up the camper from them in October and begin our own North American adventure.

 The time has unfortunately come to part ways with our beloved home/transport/camper as we think to make our move over to Europe and buy another, ready for the next leg of the ’round the world journey.
 It has been a super comfortable, reliable and safe vehicle for us, the money we save by free camping, yet still having the luxury of hot showers and toilet facilities each day, has help us achieve our ambitious budget to continue the journey.
 We are looking now to sell.
 The camper could be ready for the next person in Mexico from June to October as we house sit in Troncones and after that we will make our way to the US.
 Where in the US?
 Well, we can delivery the camper to the right buyer…..

 Background: We needed a reliable vehicle with indoor shower/toilet.
 We wanted to have the flexibility to move around freely once we had found an ideal spot and also wanted a vehicle that could tackle some of the more challenging roads that a low clearance could not.
 4×4 was an added bonus as it would get us to the more isolated beach camping spots that we love.
 The truck camper was purchased as a set, it had been set up perfectly by the previous owner, suspension had been modified, attachment equipment already in place and the camper had been updated with new upholstery, mattress and blinds.
 It has worked flawlessly for the two years we have owned it.